 Know Before You Go

-Until current restoration work is complete, the ship is in Dry Dock.
-The USS Constitution is still open to the public on a first-come, first-serve basis during their operating hours.
+Though actively under restoration, the USS Constitution is open to the public on a first-come, first-serve basis during their operating hours.
 Please be aware that visitors must pass through a security inspection and show federal or state photo identification, such as a driver’s license or passport, before embarking on USS Constitution.
 Visitors under the age of 18 do not require a photo identification card.